gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 The following software packages should be installed using an account with administrative privileges:

+- [Deno](https://deno.com/) — provides secure JavaScript runtime (installed per user, i.e. using `AppServer` account).
 - [GNU-TK](https://github.com/gapotchenko/gnu-tk) — provides seamless POSIX environment needed by the server.
 Use MSI installation method to install GNU-TK on the server machine.
 - [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) — provides `signtool` utility which is neccessary for signing files with Authenticode signature.
-  This is the only SDK component that is required to be installed, other components are not needed by the server and thus are optional.
+  This is the only SDK component that is required, other components are not needed by the server and thus are optional.

 ### Optional Components